minio/operator/docs/cert-manager.md

 ```shell
 kubectl apply -f operator-ca-tls-secret.yaml
 ```
-A new secret with the name `operator-ca-tls` will be created in the `minio-operator` namespace.
+A new secret with the name `operator-ca-tls` is created in the `minio-operator` namespace.
-This is the CA issuing TLS certificates for the services in the `minio-operator` namespace, MinIO Operator will do a copy of this secret with the same name (`operator-ca-tls`) into all the Tenant namespaces and keep the secret contents in sync.
+This is the CA issuing TLS certificates for the services in the `minio-operator` namespace.
+MinIO Operator copies this secret, using the same name (`operator-ca-tls`), into all the Tenant namespaces and keep the secret contents in sync.

 > [!IMPORTANT]
 > Make sure to trust this certificate in your applications that need to interact with either the `console` or the `sts` service.